torchpipe/torchpipe/README.md

 If you find an issue, please [let us know](../..//issues)!

+## update
+- We are going to use [tvm_ffi](https://github.com/apache/tvm-ffi) to provide a C API, enabling simpler C++/Python interoperability and gradually reducing our dependency on pybind11.

 ## Usage

 Below are some usage examples, for more check out the [examples](./plugins/torchpipe/examples/).